arprinceofficial/utilities/linux-composer-install.md

 # Restart PHP and Web Server (If Needed)
 - sudo systemctl restart apache2 # If using Apache
 - sudo systemctl restart php8.4-fpm  # If using PHP-FPM
+# Increase the Composer Process Timeout (if get issue on installing on composer)
+- composer config --global process-timeout 1200